-16. Paragraphs 29-31 of the General Panel Guidelines indicate that a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
-The Panel recognises that there may be outputs of such scale and scope and will consider the items submitted for double-weighting in line with the General Panel Guidelines.

-17. When requesting double-weighting of an output, universities should submit a statement in not more than 100 words explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
-The Panel will assess the quality of a double-weighted output in the same way as any other research output.
+- 16. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
+Given the publication patterns in UoAs 1 and 2 this Panel does not expect to receive any items proposed for double-weighting, however. - 17.
+If requesting double-weighting of an output universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.